GregTechCE/GregTech/CONTRIBUTING.md

 ### Don't know how to code?
 We can still take your help.
 * You can look through open issues with [status: unverified](https://github.com/GregTechCE/GregTech/labels/status%3A%20unverified) and confirm they are present.
-On simplest possible configuration and write down reproduction steps if they are missing.
-Or provide any other related information.
+Please attempt to confirm issues with the simplest possible configuration, and provide reproduction steps if they are missing from the original issue.
+You can also provide any other related information you have discovered, to attempt to clarify the issue.
 * Or you can let us know what you think on issues with tag [open for discussion](https://github.com/GregTechCE/GregTech/labels/open%20for%20discussion).
 * Maybe your expertise could help us on issues with [status: help needed](https://github.com/GregTechCE/GregTech/labels/status%3A%20help%20needed)